Contents

 - Inertial measurement unit (IMU) data – records scanner orientation angles, ensuring accurate projection of images onto the point cloud;

-- Video from the Insta360 X4 camera containing colour information, which is mapped to each point in the cloud during processing.
+- Insta360 X4 camera image catalogue – photographs provide the colour information applied to each point during processing.

 Once all input data is prepared, the system performs: